microsoftgraph/microsoft-graph-toolkit/docs/index.md

 The components work best when used with a [provider](./providers.md).
 The provider exposes authentication and Microsoft Graph apis used by the components to call into the Microsoft Graph.

 The toolkit contains providers for [MSAL](./providers/msal.md), [SharePoint](./providers/sharepoint.md), [Teams](./providers/teams.md), and Office Add-ins (coming soon).
 You can also create your own providers by extending the [IProvider] abstract class.

+## Polyfills

+If you are using the es6 modules from the npm package, make sure to include polyfills in your project as they are not included out of the box.
+[Learn more about polyfills](https://www.webcomponents.org/polyfills)

+If you are using the mgt-loader.js script from the bundle on unpkg, the polyfills are already included.

 ## Using the components with React, Angular, and other frameworks